✩ What is better - white gold or platinum?

 ✩ Why Dorothy wore ruby slippers?

 Why not diamond stilettos or pearl pumps?
 When Lyman Frank Baum wrote the Wizard of Oz in 1900 the most valuable gems in the world were pearls.
-However, ruby slippers were chosen to replace original Silver Shoes described in the book because red looks better in Technicolor.
+However, ruby slippers were chosen to replace the original Silver Shoes described in the book because red looks better in Technicolor.
 Ironically, some ancient cultures harbored beliefs that rubies can protect against evil spirits, such as flying monkeys or lawyers.

 ✩ What is a cabochon?